Anorexia Myths Busted

 Myth #1: Only Women Develop Anorexia

-While eating disorders (EDs) are somewhat more prevalent among women, a significant number of men also develop them.
-[1]
+While eating disorders (EDs) are somewhat more prevalent among women, a significant number of men also develop them.1

 The idea that a particular eating disorder only occurs in one sex can be harmful, as it may lead to a person who develops an eating disorder that is not typically associated with their gender to feel ostracized and become less likely to seek help.
-A person in any group can develop anorexia or any other eating disorder and deserves to feel safe in seeking help for their condition.
+People of all genders, races, ethnicities, ages, and weights can develop anorexia or any other eating disorder and deserve to feel safe in seeking help for their mental illness.

 Myth #2: Fasting or Undereating is Safe

 Some people incorrectly assume that fasting and undereating are safe behaviors.
 It’s somewhat easy to cherry-pick technically correct facts to support that point.
-However, the reality is that anorexia nervosa is associated with a significant increase in a person experiencing medical complications due to starvation and malnutrition.
-[2]
+However, fasting, undereating, dieting, eliminating certain food groups, foods, or ingredients, and restricting the amount of food eaten in any way are all considered disordered eating behaviors.
+These behaviors are risk factors for developing anorexia and other eating disorders and can result in serious physical and psychological harm if they progress untreated.
+The reality is that anorexia nervosa is associated with a significant increase in a person experiencing medical complications due to starvation and malnutrition.2The human body cannot sustain itself without the proper nutrients.
+The fasting practices many people with anorexia engage in can deprive the body of nutrients for all organ systems and bodily functions to operate properly.

 Myth #3: People With EDs Should Just “Get Over It”

-Eating disorders like anorexia are complex mental health conditions where a person often develops a distorted image of their body that cannot easily be changed, especially without the help of a mental health professional.
-Implying their mental health condition is just something they should “get over” is, unfortunately, somewhat common and can be harmful.
+Eating disorders like anorexia are complex mental health disorders that do not go away on their own, especially without the help of a mental health professional and highly specialized treatment.
+Implying their mental health condition is just something they should “get over” is, unfortunately, somewhat familiar and can be harmful.

 Like a physical health condition, such as a broken arm, eating disorders often require the intervention of trained professionals before a person can begin to heal properly.
-There are healthy ways to encourage a person to seek help, but using shame or downplaying the nature of their condition isn’t going to help.
+There are effective ways to encourage a person to seek help.
+However, using shame or downplaying the nature of their condition can result in further harm and the development of associated disorders.

 Myth #4: Things Will Improve After a Certain Amount of Weight Loss

-People who have anorexia, and many people who struggle with similar eating disorders, generally engage in the behaviors associated with their condition, such as restricting their food intake or overexercising, to change the shape of their body.
-Individuals struggling with an eating disorder and those around them may therefore expect some improvement in their mental health as they lose weight.
+People who have anorexia and many people who struggle with other eating disorders generally engage in the behaviors associated with their condition, such as restricting their food intake or overexercising, to change the shape of their body.
+These individuals and those around them often expect some improvement in their mental health as they lose weight because of the value our society places on thinness and fitness.

-However, the reality is that an eating disorder distorts the way a person perceives themselves, and many people with EDs “move the goalposts” as they lose weight, always seeking to lose more.
-Even if a person with an ED has a particular body goal in mind, the goal they often set can be one that might put them dangerously underweight and result in severe malnutrition.
+However, the reality is that an eating disorder distorts the way a person perceives themselves, and many people with EDs “move the goalposts” as they lose weight, always seeking to lose more and prevent gaining weight.
+Even if a person with an ED has a particular body goal in mind, the goal they often set can be one that might put them at a dangerously low weight and result in severe malnutrition, which can result in very serious, sometimes fatal, complications.

-It is absolutely possible to recover from anorexia and begin to perceive one’s body more positively.
-Still, it generally requires working with a mental health professional to start fixing a distorted self-perception.
+It is possible to recover from anorexia and its harmful effects and begin to perceive one’s body more positively.
+However, it generally requires a comprehensive treatment plan that entails working with a multidisciplinary team of eating disorder professionals who will address mental health concerns.

 Anorexia Facts to Remember